mamunurrashid1010/JavaScript-DOM-Manipulation/README.md

 ##### 1. Elements
 * Find HTML Element By Id and Change Content
 * Find HTML Element By Class Name and Change Content
+* Find HTML Element By Tag Name and Change Content
+* Find HTML Element By Query Selector and Change Content